Climate change is already here

 Adaptation can be confusing, but there are simple ways to begin.
 The LCCP encourages partners to begin with a review of their own aims and objectives–and how these might be affected by current weather and potential future climate.

-These two guides describe this approach and provide simple steps to starting on the adaptation journey:
+These guides describe this approach and provide simple steps to starting on the adaptation journey:

 How do you adapt in an uncertain world?